-1. Fair Entries - All 4-H exhibitors (livestock and general projects) must submit their project/class entries at http://fairentry.com.

-2. Entry Deadlines - All entries must be received by the Extension Office by deadline dates.
+- 1. Fair Entries All 4-H exhibitors (livestock and general projects) must submit their project/class entries at http://fairentry.com. - 2.
+Entry Deadlines All entries must be received by the Extension Office by deadline dates.
 Anyone not submitting an online entry by this time will not be allowed to exhibit.

-June 1, 2024 - Beef, Dairy, Goat, Horse, Sheep, Swine, Poultry, Rabbits
+June 1, 2025 - Beef, Dairy, Goat, Horse, Sheep, Swine, Poultry, Rabbits

-3. Entry Fees - The 4-H Shows require no entry fee.

-4. Entry Rules - Entries may be made only in project areas in which the 4-H member is enrolled in.
+- 3. Entry Fees The 4-H Shows require no entry fee. - 4.
+Entry Rules Entries may be made only in project areas in which the 4-H member is enrolled in.
 All entries must be the current work of the member making the exhibit or entry.
-Entry tags to label exhibits will be provided to the 4-H member upon registration for conference judging.
 All livestock entries must be made on FairEntry.com; otherwise the livestock project will not be shown.